Norma Elizabeth Boyd: United Nations Involvement

 Norma Boyd was named as a United Nations observer in 1949.
 She took part in several committees, such as the Advisory Committee to the American Delegate to the Inter-American Council of Women, the Pan-American Liaison Committee, and the East-West Association.

 In 1949 Boyd traveled to South America as an observer at the Inter-American Commission of Women in Buenos Aires, Argentina.
 At the conference, she was a delegate representing the United Nation's Non-Government Organizations, the International House Association, the People's Mandate Committee, and the Women's International League for Peace and Freedom.
 While in Brazil, Boyd also founded a chapter of International House.

 As an observer, Boyd was interested in children's rights and supported Principle 10 of the Declaration of Human Rights.

 To help educate her students, one year Boyd financed twenty-five of them for a trip to the United Nations' General Assembly in New York City.

 Later life

 In 1959, Boyd established the Women's International Religious Fellowship.
 The organization, which consisted of women from diverse backgrounds and cultures, helped to draw attention to children's safety and rights.

 Boyd traveled widely in her life, to cities in United States, Canada, Mexico, South America, and the British West Indies.
 She wrote an autobiography, A Love that Equals My Labor.
+Fellow retired educator and AKA Ethna Beulah Winston lived with Boyd in Boyd's last years.

-Norma Elizabeth Boyd, the last surviving founder of Alpha Kappa Alpha (AKA), died in Washington, D.C. on March 14, 1985.
+Norma Elizabeth Boyd, the last surviving founder of Alpha Kappa Alpha (AKA), died in Washington, D.C., on March 14, 1985.